- Title: Haitian Suite.

 This recording has the unique feature that composer and guitarist are a match, causing the emotions and musical aspects that usually are not noted down in the score to arrive with the listener in an incredibly transparent manner.
 This turns the Haitian Suite into an extremely interesting guided tour across Haitian musical forms, keeping the signature of both composer and player.

 The well finished tone and clear balance in colours of Mesirca’s play make this album a pleasure to listen to and to relax in an almost meditative atmosphere.
-The modest yet very detailed and transparent recording technique adds considerably to the atmosphere of the album.
+Moreover, the modest yet very detailed and transparent recording technique adds considerably to the atmosphere of the album.